metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

          Run the suite either by:

-         * Pressing the play button in the cylc gui.
+         * Pressing the play button in the cylc GUI.
 Then, ensureing that "Cold Start" is selected from the dialogue window, pressing the "Start" button.
          * Running the command ``cylc run runtime-tutorial``.